-Many resorts stay open and some are as bustling with life in July and August as much as they are during the winter season.
+Many resorts are as bustling with life in July and August as they are during the winter season.
 Restaurants and bars open their windows to the sunshine and terraces in resort and up the mountain are dotted with people enjoying a glass of rosé in the warmth of the afternoon sun.

-If you don’t fancy heading into the hills then relax lakeside, explore markets and boutiques or challenge the family to a game of mini golf.
+If you don’t fancy heading into the hills, then relax by a lake, explore markets and boutiques or play a round of golf.